linebender/vello/README.md

 - Can we improve quality and extend the imaging model in useful ways?

 Another goal of the overall project is to explain how the renderer is built, and to advance the state of building applications on GPU compute shaders more generally.
-Much of the progress on piet-gpu is documented in blog entries.
+Much of the progress on Vello is documented in blog entries.
 See [doc/blogs.md](doc/blogs.md) for pointers to those.

 ## History

 Vello was previously known as `piet-gpu`.
 This prior incarnation used a custom cross-API hardware abstraction layer, called `piet-gpu-hal`, instead of [`wgpu`].

+An archive of this version can be found in the branches [`custom-hal-archive-with-shaders`] and [`custom-hal-archive`].
+This succeeded the previous prototype, [piet-metal], and included work adapted from [piet-dx12].

 The decision to lay down `piet-gpu-hal` in favor of WebGPU is discussed in detail in the blog post [Requiem for piet-gpu-hal].

 A [vision](doc/vision.md) document dated December 2020 explained the longer-term goals of the project, and how we might get there.
 Many of these items are out-of-date or completed, but it still may provide some useful background.

-An archive of this version can be found in the branches [`custom-hal-archive-with-shaders`] and [`custom-hal-archive`].
-This succeeded the previous prototype, [piet-metal], and included work adapted from [piet-dx12] by Brian Merchant.

 ## Related projects